Klim2007/modeling/README.md

 Our business is online  paid stream service
 Business goals:
  - Increase the number of mounthly active users (MAU) (precision)
- - Increase the income (recall)
+ - Predict the income based on film rating and rental lenght(recall)
+ - Predict rental lenght based on film rating

  Our assumptions:
- - Rental amount is mostly depending on film rating and category Ratings
+- Rental amount is mostly depending on film rating and category
+- Ratings
-PG
+- PG
-G
+- G
-NC-17
+- NC-17
-PG-13
+- PG-13
-R
+- R
 Categories discription:
      1-  Action
      2 - Animation